filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    sudo make install
    ```

-   Once the installation is finished, use the command down below to ensure lotus is installed successfully for the right network.
+   Check that lotus is installed successfully for the right network.

    ```sh
    lotus --version